 Yes, however, keep in mind that teams and individual work will fluctuate and depend on the format of each class.
 You might work on one recipe with your friend and then do something with another group, or on your own.

 Waitlists are available to students interested in attending a sold-out cooking class.
-You can register for a waitlist by clicking the “Join Waitlist” button on the page of a sold-out cooking class.
+You can add your name to a waitlist by clicking the “Join Waitlist” button on the page of a sold-out cooking class.
 You can view and manage your waitlist subscriptions in your sfcooking.com account.

-If we receive a cancellation in a sold-out cooking class, an email notification will be sent to all of the class’s waitlist subscribers about the availability along with an invitation to enroll.
-Our waitlist works on a first come first served basis – the first student to register after receiving the notification will be permitted to attend the class.
+If we receive a cancellation in a sold-out cooking class, an email notification will be sent to all waitlist subscribers about the availability, along with an invitation to enroll.
+Our waitlists work on a first come first served basis, so the first student to register after receiving the email notification will be permitted to attend the class.